Code-Institute-Submissions/sixnationsrugbyquiz/README.md

 -----

-## Who is this game for and what does it do?
+## Objective?
-This game is for anyone who likes Rugby, particularly the Six Nations Tournament.
-Its a quiz about Rugby and the Six Nations that battle it out at the start of every year to be crowned Six Nation Champions.
+To deliver a command line quiz that is interactive and fun for the users, particularly anyone who likes Rugby

 -----